-Ten days after Jesus ascended to heaven, on the Jewish Feast Day of Pentecost, the Holy Spirit is poured out as promised with the sound of a rushing mighty wind, and with tongues of fire appearing above their heads.
-Those filled with the Holy Spirit begin to speak in other tongues (1-4).
-Devout Jews visiting from other countries are attracted and amazed as they hear wonderful works of God proclaimed in their own languages (5-13).
+Pentecost had fully come.
+It was forty days after Jesus' resurrection and ten days after Jesus' ascension into heaven, after much prayer, on the Jewish Feast Day of Pentecost, that the Holy Spirit is poured out; baptized; immersed upon the 120 believers in the Upper Room as promised, with the sound of a rushing mighty wind, appearing like cloven tongues like as of fire sat; resting upon each of them (appearing above their heads), filling them with the power of the Holy Spirit where they began to speak; give utterance in other tongues (Acts 2:1-4).
+Devout Jews visiting from other countries are attracted and amazed as they hear wonderful works of God proclaimed in their own languages (Acts 2:5-13).